gchurch/ClassroomApi/README.md

 Endpoint 3: Create a classroom

 Send a post request to /api/Classes with the class information in the body of the request.

+Endpoint 4: Add a teacher to a classroom

+Send a post request of the form api/Classes/{classId}/Teachers/{teacherId}.
+If the classId or teacherId do not exist then the response will contain a 204 No Content status code.

+endpoint 5: Get all classroom names

+Send a the get request to api/Classes/Names.